iahuang/nex/README.md

 # NeX

-NeX is a markup language with lightweight syntax designed for note-taking and drafting documents, especially for fields of studies related to mathematics and computer science.
+NeX is a markup language with lightweight syntax designed for note-taking and drafting documents, especially for fields of study related to mathematics and computer science.

 > **NOTE:** This project is in early development stages.
 Use with caution.